 All of this can be achieved using 3r party plugins.
 But, you get all of this in-built with the GeneratePress premium version.
 That means you save your website from unnecessary plugin clutter.

-Both GeneratePress free and premium version offer Menus.
-But, GeneratePress free theme only gives 1 menu location whereas GP Premium offers 3 different Menu locations.
+Both GeneratePress free and premium versions offer Menus.
+But, the free GeneratePress theme only gives 1 menu location whereas GP Premium offers 3 different Menu locations.

 Let us look at the locations of the menus.

-This is one section that almost shares similarities between GeneratePress free and premium version.
+This is one section that almost shares similarities between GeneratePress free and premium versions.

-Since, Off Canvas Panel is an option under Layout module within GeneratePress premium.
+Since Off-Canvas Panel is an option under the Layout module within GeneratePress premium.

 We can see an additional Widget location.
 Otherwise, this section is almost identical in free as well paid version theme.